DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-check-how-quickly-courses-are-filling-up.md

 By changing the name of the status report to ‘Status of active applications’, users are less likely to expect the report to include statuses like ‘rejected’.

 ## How it works

-### Reports landing page

-This page provides links to the:

-- application data export
-- HESA export
-- status of active applications report

-If the user belongs to multiple organisations, the status of active applications report will be listed under an h2 heading for each organisation.

 ### Status of active applications report